 Black male children as well as highly and profoundly gifted children are the most underserved and educationally suppressed students in public schools, starting in early elementary school.
 Schools aren't much interested in thinking outside the box to meet the needs of a measly few uniquely able children.

-When all else fails, homeschooling is not the only solution, but it is an increasingly popular one, and it can't do worse than a public school that is denying your child appropriate learning opportunities, destroying his self-confidence, and denying him opportunities to socialize with children of similar abilities and interests.
+Homeschooling is not the only solution, but it is an increasingly popular one, and it can't do worse than public school denying your child appropriate learning opportunities, destroying his self-confidence, and denying him opportunities to socialize with children of similar abilities and interests.

-If you have room in your budget, private school could be a good option, but be careful - it can be hard to find one that can truly serve a highly or profoundly gifted child.
+If you have room in your budget, private school could be a good option, but it can be hard to find one that can truly serve a highly or profoundly gifted child.
 Private schools have their own boxes they prefer not to think outside of.

 * * * * *